dinfuehr/dinfuehr-hugo/content/blog/jsc-stack.md

 ![JS call](/images/jsc-calljs.png)

 In JSC this intermediate step is [vmEntryToJavaScript](https://trac.webkit.org/browser/webkit/trunk/Source/JavaScriptCore/llint/LowLevelInterpreter.asm?rev=238247#L1255) that is called by C++.
-It has a few duties:
+It has quite some responsibilities:

 * allocates and initializes a [VMEntryRecord](https://trac.webkit.org/browser/webkit/trunk/Source/JavaScriptCore/interpreter/VMEntryRecord.h?rev=238247#L37) on the stack, that is later used for stack unwinding,
 * it pushes the arguments on the stack but also everything else that is required by JSC's calling convention,
 * executes the actual JS-Function,
-* and then both removes call frame and returns to the caller.
+* and after function execution it removes the stack frame and returns to the caller.

 Not all JS-Functions in JSC are implemented in JS, some are actually implemented in C++.
 Although written in C++, they still make use of JSC's calling convention for passing arguments.